 For this example, we're creating an email that asks customers to vote for a specific style.
 This provides you with feedback that you can use to deliver personalized emails to each customer.

-NOTE: This link sends your customers to a generic page thanking them for subscribing (as shown below).
-We suggest driving your customers back to your site, or a customized page that could be built outside of Listrak.
-However, follow the below steps to add a URL redirect to your message.
+💡 This link sends your customers to a generic page thanking them for subscribing (as shown below).
+You can add a redirect to drive contacts back to a page on your site or a Listrak landing page configured in your web content.

 You should see a crvs value added below the action link that was previously copied above.

-7. Copy the value in the quotation marks and place it in your code editor.
-This will be used below.
+Copy the value in the quotation marks and place it in your code editor.

 ?email=#listrak\email#&crvs=[VALUE]&RadioButton.[Listrak Field Group]=[Listrak Field Name]